sdsc-ordes/repository-template/README.md

 # What Is This?

-This is a repository template giving you a top-level structure with the following features.
+This repo renders **repository templates** for different languages giving you a top-level structure with the following features.

 - **Git & Git Large File System (LFS)** configured.
 - **Nix development shell** enabled with [`direnv`](https://direnv.net) and